 Program Description State law provides a basic $1,000 property tax exemption for certain honorably discharged veterans who actively served at least 90 days during war time, or their survivors.
 State law also provides an additional exemption for veterans and disabled veterans who are eligible for the basic exemption and who can meet certain income limits.
-The veteran's original copy of his/her Honorable Discharge (DD-214 Form) must be filed in the land records of the town of residence prior to October 1 in order that the exemption may be granted.
+The veteran's honorable discharge (DD-214), or a certified copy thereof, must be filed in the land records of the town of residence prior to October 1 in order that the exemption may be granted.
 For income qualified applicants, an application must be filed biennially with the Assessor's Office of the town of residence between February 1 and October 1st.

 Municipal Claim Form (M-59) The form can be downloaded for signature and mailed to OPM.

 For Further Information, Please Contact: